ugr-sail/sinergym/docs/source/pages/wrappers.rst

 - The automatic calibration can be enabled or disabled as you interact with the environment, allowing the calibration to remain static instead of adaptive.

-In addition, this wrapper saves the values of mean and var in txt files in the *Sinergym* output.
+In addition, this wrapper saves the values of **mean and var in txt files in the *Sinergym* output**.
 This should be used in case of evaluating the model later.
 An example of its use can be found in the use case :ref:`Loading a model`.
 It is also important that normalization calibration update is deactivated during evaluation processes.